What is Prepaid Wireless?

 the

-terminology, don't specifically understand how it works, or its
+specifically understand how it works, or its

 benefits compared to postpaid.
 I've been saying this for

-customers interact with cell phones phones.
+cell phone industry.
 The benefits of

 signing a

-contract is now quickly disappearing!
+contract is clearly disappearing!

 To